 Widespread habitat degradation and deforestation has now led to Madagascar’s unique wildlife being confined to small fragments of their former range.
 Saving those fragments is important, but – bearing in mind their small size and isolation – by no means sufficient.

 Mitsinjo has therefore embraced reforestation and rainforest restoration since our early days of existence.
-Small rainforest fragments are being linked up by the planting of corridors, which will allow the movement and genetic exchange of animal populations between them.
+Small rainforest fragments have been linked up by the planting of corridors, which will allow the movement and genetic exchange of animal populations between them.

 Mitsinjo’s expertise in seedling production, nursery management and reforestation has been sought after by various organisations working in other parts of Madagascar, such as the Missouri Botanical Garden, Madagascar Fauna Group, Fanamby or Jariala.